 The Effect of Apple Cider Vinegar on Insulin and Metabolism

 After a sugary meal, sugar rushes into the circulation, resulting in very high blood sugar levels.
-High blood sugar then causes a large insulin release.
+High blood sugar causes a large insulin release.
 If this scenario is repeated constantly over prolonged periods of time, an ever-increasing amount of insulin is needed to do the same job.
 This is called insulin resistance.
-The problem persists, until eventually, there is insufficient insulin to reduce blood sugar and diabetes is not far away.
+Insulin resistance is the beginning of all metabolic problems.
+Eventually, there is insufficient insulin to reduce blood sugar and diabetes is not far away.
 This is where vinegar may help.

 Vinegar reduces the speed of sugar absorption, the rise of blood sugar is slowed after a meal, meaning that less insulin is needed.
-If you need less insulin, the chance of insulin resistance diminishes and you reduce your chance of developing diabetes.
-So that is a winner!
+If you use less insulin, the likelihood of insulin resistance diminishes, and you reduce your chance of metabolic disease such as diabetes.
+So, this is a winner!
 The effect of apple cider vinegar on blood sugar is seen particularly after a sugary meal.

 In a trial, subjects were given 20g of apple cider vinegar, or a placebo drink.
 Immediately after, they were given a sugary meal, a buttered bagel, and orange juice, containing 87g of carbs.
 Insulin release and blood sugar were compared between the group who had had the apple cider vinegar and those who had not.
-The rise in sugar was less in the group who had the apple cider vinegar compared to the placebo.5
+The rise in sugar was less in the group who had the apple cider vinegar compared to the group who did not have apple cider vinegar.5

-This type of study has been replicated by other scientists and a recent review confirmed that there is considerable support for the positive role of vinegar in this reducing blood sugar after a meal.6 Apple cider vinegar has been suggested in people with diabetes to help to control blood sugar, but further research is needed.7, 8
+This type of study has been replicated by other scientists and a recent review confirmed that there is considerable support for the positive role of vinegar in this reducing blood sugar after a meal.6 Apple cider vinegar has been suggested as a treatment for people with diabetes to help to control blood sugar, but further research is needed.7, 8

 Other Health Benefits